 Alternatively, this pilot program can make sure that foreign businesses which might be struggling to maintain operations in China because of economic circumstances can still supply their products or services to the Chinese market.

 However, before entering the Chinese market, business owners and decision-makers must do their due diligence and take all precautions beforehand.

 China’s vast and profitable market can offer success only to those who carefully choose their partners, and online platforms while registering their products, trademarks and intellectual property since China applies a first-to-file versus the first-to-use system.
 Trademarks should include the company name, and all of a company’s brands, even if there are brands that will not initially be sold in China, to reduce the risk of malicious filing and TM squatting.

 Lastly, another critical step to make before entering the market is to create a realistic market strategy for the specific product, service, or market that the business intends to promote.
 Good market research should be done in advance to understand foreign and local competition in the marketplace, and where the market is within China’s vast market.
 Proper research and market entry can lead to success but doing homework in advance is crucial.

 By using a hypothetical UK Company, which has taken all precautions: registering their trademark or intellectual property and has done their due diligence finding a trustworthy agent in China, businesses can understand the process needed to access the Cross-border E-Commerce Pilot.

 The first step would be to have an agreement authorising a company in China to act as an agent to sell the UK Company’s product in China.

-Chinese companies must not necessarily be a Chinese E-Commerce Platform Company; it can merely be a Chinese company which is active in the Chinese E-Commerce sector.
+Chinese companies must not necessarily be Chinese E-Commerce Platform Companies; they can merely be Chinese companies which are active in the Chinese E-Commerce sector.

 Once the agreement has been signed, the agent company will register the UK company to the Cross-border E-Commerce pilot.
 Typical registration will include the company, goods, tax guarantee and account book registrations.